emrgen/carbon/doc/architecture/decisions/0002-carbonstate-should-be-able-to-fully-represent-commonly-occurring-node-states.md

 ## Context

-Node states are repetitive for cases.
+Node states are repetitive for many cases.
 Moving these states to the CarbonState either inside runtime or within the node attrs/state will allow to create more consistent implementation.

 For custom runtime states (which does not need sync) we should use specific state management libraries.